 TWO: Course Syllabus and/or Course Description Form (Only for courses that have not been previously evaluated prior to departure.)

 Affiliated Grades: Credits from affiliated programs are posted by the Graduate and International Admissions Center (GIAC), to the transfer credit section of the official UT transcript.
 Courses and actual grades will appear.
 Students must make a C- or better for credit to be given.
 However, the grades do not compute into the official GPA.
 In most cases, grades recorded on transcripts from affiliates have already been converted from the foreign mark or grade to the American letter grade system.
+Students on affiliated studies programs may not elect for any of their credit from abroad to be posted as Pass/Fail (see GIAC rule on transfer credit).

 Reciprocal Exchange Grades: Credit from exchange programs are posted by the Office of the Registrar to the official UT transcript.
 Courses and grades will appear.
 Grades compute into the official GPA.
 Transcripts from exchange universities are received by the Program Coordinator.
 The SAO, under authorization from the Provost, transcribes the grades from the foreign grading system to the UT letter grade system for each course taken abroad.
+Students must take all courses abroad for a letter grade.
+However, students wishing to take a course pass/fail must inform his/her Program Coordinator in writing by the date marking 60% of course completion following the start of the academic session (course start date) in the host country.
+The numbers of pass/fail courses allowed per semester or per degree are set by the student’s college or school.

 It is not always possible for a student to graduate the same semester they are abroad or the semester immediately upon return.
 This is because there will be a delay in UT receiving your transcript from your study abroad program in time for your abroad credit to be posted to your official UT academic record.
 Some UT colleges and schools require all abroad coursework to be posted to the student’s official academic record before submitting the Application for Graduation.
 If you are concerned about graduating during your semester abroad or the semester immediately following your return you should discuss this with both your Study Abroad Program Coordinator and an Academic Advisor in your college or school’s Dean’s Office.